StanfordBDHG/ENGAGE-HF-Firebase/frontend/README.md

 ### Replicate in Production Setup

-Paste the Firebase Credentials in the [https://github.com/StanfordBDHG/ENGAGE-HF-Firebase/blob/before-user-created/frontend/app/page.tsx#L15](frontend application) and remove the localhost and Firebase Emulator settings.
+Paste the Firebase Credentials in the [frontend application](https://github.com/StanfordBDHG/ENGAGE-HF-Firebase/blob/before-user-created/frontend/app/page.tsx#L15) and remove the localhost and Firebase Emulator settings.

 ### Additional Context: